strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend.md

 * [GraphQL resolvers](/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/graphql.md)

 :::note
-The dedicated short guides listed in this back-end code migration guide are not exhaustive resources for the v4 back-end customization features, which are described in the [back-end customization](/developer-docs/latest/development/backend-customization.md) documentation.
+The dedicated short guides listed in this back end code migration guide are not exhaustive resources for the v4 back end customization features, which are described in the [back end customization](/developer-docs/latest/development/backend-customization.md) documentation.
 :::

+Once the back end of Strapi has been migrated to v4, you can proceed to migrating the [front end](/developer-docs/latest/update-migration-guides/migration-guides/v4/code/frontend.md).